Can't Login to Cyber Range Exercise Area Account¶

 Issues you may experience in the Cyber Range may be caused by your browser configuration settings and have the ability to disrupt your web browsing experience.
 If you have accepted your course invitation and you are sure that you are using the same OpenID provider and account that you used when you accepted the invitation, try the following:

-Different Browser - Try logging in to the range using a different browser.
-Various browsers (and even browser versions) vary in their level of HTML5 compliance, which the Virginia Cyber Range requires.
+Different Browser - Try logging in to the Range using a different browser.
+We recommend using Chrome and Firefox browsers, as they are generally the most HTML5 compliant, which the Virginia Cyber Range requires.
 We have had the best luck with the Chrome and Firefox browsers, as they are generally the most HTML5 compliant.

 Try "Private Browser" Mode - Try logging in using “Private Browser” mode (e.g.: InPrivate or Incognito modes).
 This mode will typically allow you to avoid any issues with caching or extensions.
 Please refer to the links below on utilizing a "Private Browser" mode in Google or Firefox.